Samarth2506/DL_Project/README.md

  ---

- Link for the data : https://drive.google.com/open?id=19tf6fir
+ * Link for the data : https://drive.google.com/open?id=19tf6fir

+ * Accuracy and loss plots for all models are uploaded in the plots folder.

+ ---

 *  Below is a description of the scripts submitted in the order of workflow of the project: git a